FloodCamML/FloodCamML_cloudrun/README.md

 ## Instructions

-See the [**wiki**](https://github.com/FloodCamML/FloodCamML_cloudrun/wiki) for detailed instructions.
-The wiki will explain how to use this code template, set up the necessary Google APIs/permissions, and deploy the app to Google Cloud Run.
+See the [Flood CamML website](https://floodcamml.org/docs/intro) for detailed instructions.
+The tutorial will explain how to use this code template, set up the necessary Google APIs/permissions, and deploy the app to Google Cloud Run.

 ## Example

-An example (NC-12 Flood CamML) is available at [floodcamml.org](https://floodcamml.org/)
+An example (NC-12 Flood CamML) is available at [nc12.floodcamml.org](https://nc12.floodcamml.org/)

 ## Other deployment options